-On Day of the Dead the families head to the cemetery where their loved ones are buried.
+On the Day of the Dead, the families head to the cemetery where their loved ones are buried.
 They set up chairs, tables, and tents to spend the day and night remembering those who have passed.
 Just like you would set up for a day at the park with your family, except at a cemetery.

 Some families spread tablecloths on the tombs where food and drinks are laid out for everyone to enjoy while they reminisce about the good times spent with their loved ones.

 Musicians strolling the cemetery are hired to play the dead person’s favorite songs.
-Mezcal toasts are made in honor of the lives of the loved ones.
+Mezcal toasts are made in honor of the lives of loved ones.
 The candlelit veladas (vigils) continue from sunset to sunrise.